 Also in 2017, we taped out the 511-core RISC-V compatible Celerity chip, in TSMC 16nm technology.

 I occasionally help companies and other legal professionals evaluate their patent portfolios,

-and provide advice to companies leveraging the Tilera TILE64 architecture.
+and provide advice to companies leveraging the Tilera TILE64 architecture, or that are developing cryptocurrency hardware.
 I have broad expertise in hardware and software, and on the Bitcoin cryptocurrency.

 My research is funded primarily by the National Science Foundation (NSF), including the Secure and Trustworthy Cyberspace Program, and DARPA/MARCO's C-FAR, part of STARnet.

 Between the gaps at school, I worked on Apple's NuKernel microkernel, and co-wrote the first version

 of Connectix Virtual PC, an x86-to-PowerPC dynamic translation engine, which was acquired by Microsoft.
 I also

 contributed to the ChipWrights Visual Signal Processor in its